verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/sdc_commands.rst

         Specifies the source clock domain(s).

-        **Required:** Yes
+        **Required:** No

+        **Default:** All clocks

     .. sdc:option:: -to [get_clocks <clock list or regexes>]

         Specifies the sink clock domain(s).

-        **Required:** Yes
+        **Required:** No

+        **Default:** All clocks

 set_multicycle_path
 -------------------
-Sets how many cycles elapse between the launch and capture edges for setup and hold checks.
+Sets how many clock cycles elapse between the launch and capture edges for setup and hold checks.

-The default the setup mutlicycle value is 1 (i.e. the capture setup check is performed one cycle after the launch edge).
+The default the setup mutlicycle value is 1 (i.e. the capture setup check is performed against the edge one cycle after the launch edge).

-The default hold multicycle is one less than the setup multicycle path (i.e. the capture hold check occurs in the same cycle as the launch edge for the default setup multicycle).
+The default hold multicycle is one less than the setup multicycle path (e.g. the capture hold check occurs in the same cycle as the launch edge for the default setup multicycle).

-If neither :sdc:option:`-setup` or :sdc:option:`-hold` are specified the multicycle is treated as a setup multicycle.

 *Example Usage:*

 .. code-block:: tcl

+    #Create a 4 cycle setup check, and 3 cycle hold check from clkA to clkB
+    set_multicycle_path -from [get_clocks {clkA}] -to [get_clocks {clkB}] 4

-    #Create a 3 cycle setup mcp from clk to clk2
+    #Create a 3 cycle setup check from clk to clk2
+    # Note that this moves the default hold check to be 2 cycles
     set_multicycle_path -setup -from [get_clocks {clk}] -to [get_clocks {clk2}] 3

-    #Create a 0 cycle hold mcp from clk to clk2
+    #Create a 0 cycle hold check from clk to clk2
-    # Note that this moves the default hold check back to it's original position before the
+    # Note that this moves the default hold check back to it's original
-    # seutp mcp was applied
+    # position before the previous setup setup_multicycle_path was applied
     set_multicycle_path -hold -from [get_clocks {clk}] -to [get_clocks {clk2}] 2

 .. note:: Multicycles are supported between entire clock domains, but *not* between individual registers.